 - 1. Each TSO shall perform Operational Security Analyses for assessing that the Operational Security Limits of its Responsibility Area are not exceeded, taking into account all the Contingencies from its Contingency List and using the applicable Common Grid Models described in Chapter 2 and relevant information as described in Article 20. - 2.
-Each TSO shall perform Operational Security Analyses referred to in Article 17(1), in accordance with the coordination methodology and processes described in Article 19(1)(g) in order to detect at least the following Network Constraints: - a) power flows and voltages over Operational Security Limits; - b) where applicable, breaches of Stability Limits of the Transmission System; and - c) where applicable, violation of short-circuit thresholds of the Transmission System. - 3.
-When, as a result of Operational Security Analysis referred to in Article 17(1) and Article 17(2), a TSO detects possible Constraints, affected TSOs shall prepare, if available, non costly Remedial Actions to solve the Constraint.
-If not, an Outage Incompatibility has arisen and a coordination process according to Article 35 and Article 41 is initiated.
+Each TSO shall perform Operational Security Analyses referred to in Article 17(1), in accordance with the coordination methodology and processes described in Article 19(1)(g) in order to detect at least the following Network Constraints: - a) power flows and voltages over Operational Security Limits; - b) breaches of Stability Limits of the Transmission System if applicable according to Article 15(4) and Article 15 (5) of [NC OS]; and - c) violation of short-circuit thresholds of the Transmission System if applicable according to Article 11(3) of [NC OS].

+3. When, as a result of Operational Security Analysis referred to in Article 17(1) and Article 17(2), a TSO detects possible Constraints, affected TSOs shall prepare, if applicable with affected DSOs or Significant Grid Users, and if available, Non Costly Remedial Actions to solve the Constraint.
+If these are not available, this shall be considered an Outage Incompatibility and a coordination process according to Article 35 and Article 41 shall be initiated.